michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 16

-1. Michtam of David.Preserve me, O God: for in thee do I put my trust.Michtam: or, A golden Psalm
+1. Michtam of David.Preserve me, O God: for in thee do I put my trust.

 2. O my soul, thou hast said unto the Lord, Thou art my Lord: my goodness extendeth not to thee;

 3. But to the saints that are in the earth, and to the excellent, in whom is all my delight.

-4. Their sorrows shall be multiplied that hasten after another god: their drink offerings of blood will I not offer, nor take up their names into my lips.hasten…: or, give gifts to another
+4. Their sorrows shall be multiplied that hasten after another god: their drink offerings of blood will I not offer, nor take up their names into my lips.

-5. The Lord is the portion of mine inheritance and of my cup: thou maintainest my lot.of mine…: Heb. of my part
+5. The Lord is the portion of mine inheritance and of my cup: thou maintainest my lot.

 6. The lines are fallen unto me in pleasant places; yea, I have a goodly heritage.